-- 1. Check for cracks, loose or damaged mortar joints, blockages, or extraordinary deterioration. - 2.
-The chimney must have at least a 2" clearance to combustible inside and outside the house. - 3.
-The chimney must have a 5/8" thick fireclay liner.
-If you have an older, unlined masonry chimney, then you must install an approved chimney liner system including a thermal wrap that will bring your existing chimney up to the requirements of U.L.
+- 1. Check for cracks, loose, or damaged mortar joints, blockages, or extraordinary deterioration. - 2.
+Install only into a code approved masonry fireplace with code approved masonry chimney. - 3.
+The chimney must have a 5/8" thick fireclay liner or, if you have an older unlined masonry chimney, or compromised chimney, then you must install a listed chimney liner system including a thermal wrap that will bring your existing chimney up to the requirements of U.L.
 1777.
 Contact your dealer or a licensed chimney professional if you have any questions. - 4.
 Check for any gap existing between the masonry fireplace construction and the fascia masonry.
 If there is a gap, seal with a high temperature masonry mortar. - 5.
 If outside air is required by local building code then it should be connected to the back of the fireplace prior to installation. - a.
-The outside air vent cannot exceed in length, the vertical height of the exhaust flue. - b.
+The outside air vent cannot exceed in length, the vertical height of the exhaust flue - b.
 The outside air vent must be installed where it will remain free of snow, ice, or debris. - c.
 The outside air vent must not terminate close to exhaust vents.